halbs13/Dynamics-NAV-Labour-Hire/au-labour-create-incorporated-companies.md

 ## Company Details

-The Contractor Company Name and A.B.N fields are located on the Declaration Tab of the Payroll Employee card.
+The Contractor Company Name and A.B.N fields are located on the **Declaration** FastTab of the **Payroll Employee card**.

-To access the Employee Maintenance task go to the following menu: *Departments/Payroll/Employee Maintenance/Payroll Employees*
+To access the Employee Maintenance task, go to the following menu: *Departments/Payroll/Employee Maintenance/Payroll Employees*

 [GoToTop](#how-to-setup-incorporated-companies)